GuildOfWeavers/AirScript/AirAssembly.md

 (input <visibility> <binary?> <type> <filling> <steps?>)
 ```
 where:
 * `visibility` can be either `secret` or `public`.
-Values for `secret` input registers are assumed be known only to the prover and need to be provided only at the proof generation time.
+Values for `secret` input registers are assumed to be known only to the prover and need to be provided only at the proof generation time.
 Values for `public` input registers must be known to both, the prover and the verifier, and must be provided at the time of proof generation, as well as, at the time of proof verification.
 * An optional `binary` attribute indicates whether the input register accepts only binary values (ones and zeros).
 * Input `type` can be `scalar`, `vector`, or a reference to a parent register. `scalar` input registers expect a single value; `vector` input registers expect a list of at least one value, and the length of the list must be a power of 2.
 References to parent registers have the form `(parent <index>)`, where `index` is the index of the parent register.
 This allows forming of nested inputs (see [examples](#Nested-input-registers) for more info).
 * `filling` can be either `sparse` or a `fill` expression. `sparse` filling indicates that values at steps other than input alignment steps are unimportant. `fill` expression has the form `(fill <value>)`, where `value` is a scalar value to be inserted into the register trace at all unaligned steps (see [examples](#Single-input-register) for more info).
-* `steps` expression has the form `(steps <count>)`, where `count` specifies the number of steps by which a register trace should be expanded for each input value. `steps` expression can be provided only for "leaf" input registers (see [examples](#Nested-input-registers) for more info).
+* `steps` expression has the form `(steps <count>)`, where `count` specifies the number of steps by which a register trace should be expanded for each input value.
+The number of steps must be a power of 2. `steps` expression can be provided only for "leaf" input registers (see [examples](#Nested-input-registers) for more info).

 Detailed examples of how different types of input registers are transformed into register traces are available [here](#Static-register-trace-generation), but here are a few simple example of input register declarations:
 ```